When I was a little girl I had a Fisher Price doctor’s kit. At the time that little black bag had all I needed to cure the world.

 Today I upgraded my doctor’s kit.
 I got a red lunch box filled to the brim with gauze, hydrogen peroxide, medications and a suture kit.
 Today I had all I needed to help cure the people of Peru.

 With the doctor’s kit (lunch box) in hand I headed out with Ellie, one of the nurses, into the streets of Chimbote.
-Our first stop was to visit Señor Nicholas, an 81 year old man confined to his bed who is now suffering from severely infected bed sores.
+Our first stop was to visit Señor N, an elderly man confined to his bed who is now suffering from severely infected bed sores.
 We were able to clean his wounds, cut away part of the infection and change his dressings.
-Nicholas was in severe pain, he took his shirt and covered it over his face while we worked on the bed sores.
+Señor N was in severe pain, he took his shirt and covered it over his face while we worked on the bed sores.
 On a professional level it was very interesting assess the infection and to clean the wound, but on a personal level it pained me to see him suffering and to know there was little that I could do to alleviate his pain.

 Next we traveled to our last house of the morning to visit a young girl with schizophrenia.
 As we approached the house, we noticed that the street was full of people: they were celebrating a funeral.
 Now I have gone to my fair share of funerals, but I have never experienced something so astounding.
 The street was lined with people, and there was a FULL BAND processing behind the casket which was carried high in the air by the deceased’s family and friends.
 I had the chills as they processed by me and walked through the streets, it was such an incredible sight and something that I will never forget.